Positive Affirmations: The Definitive Guide to Affirmations 2021

 Positive Affirmations for Love

 Whether your life is utterly devoid of romantic love or you want to add more doses, love mantras can help.
 This list of carefully selected love affirmations will attract the love and romance you need in your life.

 Positive Affirmations for Health

 Positive Affirmations for an Awesome Morning

 Every morning gives us a brand-new opportunity to set our lives right.
 You can influence how your day will go with the words you speak in the morning.
 This list will help get your day ready for awesomeness.
 Consider saying these statements the first thing in the morning.

 Positive Affirmations for Kids

 Positive affirmations can help improve your kids’ physical and mental health.
 Reciting these statements can help them overcome challenges, make smarter choices and think positively.

-Making Your Own Affirmations
+CHAPTER 8: Making Your Own Affirmations

 Step 1: Identify the self-limiting Thoughts